POEM: Atlantis Rules

 To his posterity

-And enthroned
+And time enthroned

 Being wiped out

-As often is
+As history often is

 Quite essentially mum

-This poem is a good example of how my twisted works, connecting seemingly unrelated and themes into an epically dysfunctional which strangely resembles truths!
+This poem is a good example of how my twisted mind works, connecting seemingly unrelated facts and themes into an epically dysfunctional family which strangely resembles truths!
 Of course, for those who find all of this difficult to digest, there is the perennial reference and joke about incontinence and other such eternally hilarious crudités.